 [see: National Weather Service Frost Depth Data | University of Minnesota - St. Paul Campus Soil Temperatures Under Sod]

-- The January precipitation outlook has a tendency for above normal precipitation in northeastern Minnesota, but equal chances for below, normal and above normal precipitation over the rest of the state.
-With the large storm of January 2-5, many locations have already met or exceeded the normal precipitation for the month.
-January precipitation normals range from near one-half inch of liquid equivalent in western Minnesota to just over one inch liquid in eastern sections of the state.
+- Typically the discussion here is for the January precipitation outlook, however, do the lateness of this Hydroclim, the February outlook is discussed here.
+The outlook issued on Jan 18th showed equal chances for below, normal and above normal precipitation over the state.
+Precipitation normal for February range from near one-half inch of liquid equivalent in western Minnesota to just over three-quarter of an inch of precipitation in eastern sections of the state.
 The median snow cover at the end of January ranges from near five inches in southwest Minnesota, to over 15 inches on the ground in northeastern Minnesota (greater than 24 inches along the Lake Superior highlands).

 [see: Climate Prediction Center 30-day Outlook | January Precipitation Normal Map]

 - The February temperature outlook has a familiar ring to it with a tilt for above normal temperatures, not only in Minnesota, but for the surrounding states as well.
 Normal February high temperatures range from the low teens in the north to near 20 in the south early in the month, climbing to the mid-20s to low 30s by month's end.
 Normal February low temperatures range from near minus 10 degrees in the far north to the single digits above zero in southern Minnesota early in the month; ascending to the low single digits in the north, mid-teens in the south by the end of February.